DanTaylor28/harry_potter_quiz/README.md

 - As well as just multiple choice questions, I would like to include ones where the user must input an answer manually and/or for there to be the ability to select more than one correct answer.

+### About & Contact Links

+- Add in the relevant content when a user navigates to the about section, and a contact form in the contact link.

 ## Deployment

 ### Local Deployment